How Much Internet Speed Do I Need?

 • Uploading a file to Google Drive

-Most of the stuff we do on the internet involves downloading, so internet providers typically advertise download speeds as your primary speed.
-Upload speeds are often a lot slower than download speeds.
+Internet providers typically advertise download speeds as your primary speed.
+Upload speeds are often much slower than download speeds.
 But you won’t really notice the slower rate unless you spend a lot of time uploading content—for example, by uploading lots of videos to social media or hosting frequent video meetings for work.

 What is latency?